Beam-Connectivity/beam-connectivity.github.io/index.md

 👐🏼 We love OSS, both using and contributing

-🤼 The whole team is super-smart and friendly
+👯‍♀️ The whole team is super-smart and friendly

  📍 We are a remote and flexible team - fitting around life commitments is important to us - whether that's children, hobbies or body-clocks!

+✂ As a small company, there is no bureaucracy and decisions are made by the people closest to the problem

 🥳 We build great products and have fun doing it